 John M. Pierce

-John M. Pierce is a trial lawyer and Managing Partner of Pierce Bainbridge Beck Price & Hecht LLP.
+John M. Pierce is a trial lawyer and Global Managing Partner of Pierce Bainbridge Beck Price & Hecht LLP.
 He was described by Benchmark Plaintiff Litigation 2012 as "one of the most esteemed jury trial lawyers" at the world's largest business litigation law firm, and The Legal 500 United States 2015 praised his "real trial presence."
 In 2008, he won two multi-million dollar jury verdicts within a span of two months, including the 67th highest jury verdict in the United States in 2008 as determined by the VerdictSearch Top 100 list, as well as a victory in a major film financing trial in Los Angeles featured in The Hollywood Reporter.

 A graduate of Harvard Law School, where he received the honor of serving as an editor of the highly prestigious Harvard Law Review, Mr. Pierce is often retained by major corporations and financial institutions in the most difficult, high-profile bet-the-company business disputes.
 He has successfully represented clients in complex disputes involving, among others, hedge funds, private equity, structured finance, real estate finance, financial fraud, insurance coverage, intellectual property, legal malpractice, false advertising, First Amendment claims, government contracts, and film financing.